Kezyma/Reinstaller/reinstaller/readme.md

 ### Usage
 A new item will appear in the tools menu of Mod Organizer with the three main functions of Reinstaller, install, create and delete.

+### Reinstaller
+The Reinstaller option will open a manager window for easily managing backed up installers.

 #### Create
 Takes a backup of a file from your current downloads folder and stores it.